 IGCSE students (Years 10-11) are welcome to sit for additional modern foreign language examinations, as we are a test centre and can provide syllabi and suggestions for further self-taught languages.

 Our academic year starts in mid-August and ends in late June, running on a two-semester system.
-For details, please refer to the School Calendar section on the right of your screen.
+For details, please refer to the School Calendar section.

 We have very convenient and centrally-located campuses in the heart of Kowloon Tong.
 To view maps and details, please refer to the Visit Our School section.